-Maybe your closet is looking a little sad, or maybe you’ve decided that this is the year you finally do something with that awkward empty nook in the corner of your bedroom.
-Where going the custom route could set you back hundreds of dollars, there exists a smarter solution—and it’s hiding out at IKEA.
+Maybe your closet is looking a little sad, or maybe you’ve decided that this is the year you finally do something with that awkward, empty nook in the corner of your bedroom.
+Going the custom route could set you back thousands of dollars—but there’s a smarter solution hiding out at IKEA.
 Have you heard about the Pax system?

 The Storage Saver

-DIY expert Jenny Komenda has one secret when it comes to transforming her Pax system: more IKEA products.
-After successfully painting the wardrobe to match the rest of her room (she used Zinsser’s shellac-based primer to combat the Pax’s slick, paint-resistant surface), she added a few inches of trim to elevate the frame.
-Then she added IKEA shelves and drawers to the inside to create a dream organization system, all with just one trip to the store.
+DIY expert Jenny Komenda has a secret when it comes to transforming her Pax: more IKEA products.
+After successfully painting the wardrobe to match the rest of her room (she used Zinsser’s shellac-based primer to combat the furniture’s slick, paint-resistant surface), she added a few inches of trim to elevate the frame.
+Then she installed IKEA shelves and drawers inside to create a dream organization system, all with just one trip to the store.

 The Extra Elevation